• Skip to main content

 Inside: Signs of growth spurts and cognitive leaps in children and how to help support your child through these periods of crankiness and developmental disequilibrium!

-There are lots of reasons that kids get cranky — just like us, they have bad days too.
+There are many reasons kids get cranky — just like us, they have bad days too.
 Some of the usual suspects are a lack of sleep, hunger, overstimulation, and the like.
 The easy fix for those times is to feed them and shuffle them off to bed.

 Signs of growth spurts and cognitive leaps